AbnerSquared/DBL-dotnet-Library/README.md

 ### Installing

 #### Visual Studio
-You can install this library for a solution or project by right-clicking the main solution, and pressing `Manage NuGet packages...`.
+You can install this library for a solution or project by right-clicking the main solution, and selecting `Manage NuGet packages...`.
 In here, you can now search for `DiscordBotsList.Api`, and press the first available entry to install.

 #### NuGet
 You can install this package from NuGet [here](https://www.nuget.org/packages/DiscordBotsList.Api)!
-Likewise, if you wish to install this by console, you can simply type
+Likewise, if you wish to install this by console, you can simply type:
 ```
 > Install-Package DiscordBotsList.Api
 ```